Object Sorting Using a Global Texture-Shape 3D Feature Descriptor

 The local 3D feature descriptor relies on the geometrical information of the 3D object surface.
-Each local 3D feature descriptor is computed for a single key point of the 3D object surface, thus each 3D object have more than one local 3D feature descriptor.
+Each local 3D feature descriptor is computed for a single key point of the 3D object surface, thus each 3D object has more than one local 3D feature descriptor.
 A set of all local 3D feature descriptors can be used for object recognition by means of feature matching.
-Several local 3D feature descriptors are proposed for object recognition, like the 3D shape context (3DSC)\cite{frome2004recognizing}, the unique shape context descriptor (USC)\cite{tombari2010unique}, the normal aligned radial feature (NARF)\cite{steder2011point} and the rotational projection statistics (RoPS)\cite{guo2013rotational}.
-These descriptors can obtain a good performance on the objects which contain rich geometrical information for object recognition.
-In addition, They don't need to undergo the stage of segmentation when they are applied on object recognition.
-But these local 3D feature descriptors need a lot of computational resource for computing descriptors and descriptor matching when they are used for object recognition.
+Several local 3D feature descriptors are proposed for object recognition, like the 3D shape context (3DSC)\cite{frome2004recognizing}, the unique shape context descriptor (USC)\cite{tombari2010unique}, the normal aligned radial feature (NARF)\cite{steder2011point}, and the rotational projection statistics (RoPS)\cite{guo2013rotational}.
+These descriptors can perform well on objects containing rich geometrical information for object recognition.
+In addition, they do not need to undergo the stage of segmentation when they are applied in object recognition.
+However, they need a lot of computational resources for computing descriptors and descriptor matching when they are used for object recognition.

-For the global 3D feature descriptor, it is also relies on the geometrical information of the whole 3D object surface.
-But the global 3D feature descriptor is computed for a whole 3D object.
-Thus every single object has one global 3D feature descriptor only.
-These descriptors can be used for executing object recognition and object classification by means of feature matching.
-However, they need to extract the target objects from the cluttered scenes before they are applied on object recognition.
-There are several global 3D feature descriptors used for object recognition, like the global fast point feature histogram (GFPFH)\cite{rusu2009detecting}, the ensemble of shape functions (ESF)\cite{wohlkinger2011ensemble}, the oriented, unique and repeatable clustered viewpoint feature histogram (OUR-CVFH)\cite{aldoma2012our} and the global radius-based surface descriptor (GRSD)\cite{marton2010hierarchical}.
-Obviously, when these descriptors are used for implementing object recognition, they require less computational resource for computing descriptors and descriptor matching in comparison with the local 3D feature descriptor.
+The global 3D feature descriptor relies on the geometrical information of the whole 3D object surface, which is computed for a whole 3D object, instead of for a single key point of the 3D object surface.
+Thus every object has only one single global 3D feature descriptor.
+These descriptors can also be used for executing object recognition and object classification by means of feature matching.
+However, they need to extract the target objects from the cluttered scenes before they are applied in object recognition.
+There are several global 3D feature descriptors used for object recognition, including the global fast point feature histogram (GFPFH)\cite{rusu2009detecting}, the ensemble of shape functions (ESF)\cite{wohlkinger2011ensemble}, the oriented, unique and repeatable clustered viewpoint feature histogram (OUR-CVFH)\cite{aldoma2012our} and the global radius-based surface descriptor (GRSD)\cite{marton2010hierarchical}.
+When these descriptors are used for object recognition, they require less computational resource for computing descriptors and descriptor matching in comparison with the local 3D feature descriptors.